5 Things Caregivers Should Know About Using AirTags for Dementia Wandering

 4. Tracking laws and AirTags for dementia wandering

-• Laws about tracking vary by state, and consent or legal authority may be required.
+- Laws about tracking vary by state, and consent or legal authority may be required

 Note: This should not be considered legal advice.
-As laws vary by state, it’s best to understand the regulations in your area or consult an elder law expert to ensure your tracking plan is both safe and compliant.
+As laws vary by state, it’s best to understand the regulations in your area or consult an elder law expert to ensure your plan is both thoughtful and compliant.
 A good place to start is your state’s official government site.
 Another helpful resource is the Private Use of Location Tracking Devices: State Statutes.

-Use AirTags with:
+Use AirTags alongside:

 The most effective approach to dementia wandering combines your understanding of your loved one with thoughtful decisions and the right mix of supportive technology.
 Your insight, care, and attention already make a difference, and the right tools can help you do even more.